antoinezanardi/werewolves-assistant-api/config/apidoc/header.md

 | updatedAt            | Date     | When the user updated his account.                                  |

 ## <a id="game-class"></a>🎲 Game

+A user can create as many games as he wants as long as he doesn't have a game with the status `playing`.

+A game must contain at least **4 players** and can be customized by setting different `options`.

+During the game, the `waiting` queue tells the game master what are the upcoming actions and players involved.

+Each time a play is performed, `tick` increments and `phase` is set according to the current state.
+Game's `turn` increases after each succession of a `night` and a `day`.

+Game ends when one of the following conditions is met:

+- All players on `villagers` side are dead.
+- All players on `werewolves` side are dead.
+- Players with the `lovers` attribute are the only survivors.
+- All players are dead.

+At the end of the game, winner(s) are set in the `won` property.

+When game's status is `done` or `canceled`, it can be reviewed by the game master.

 | Field                                 | Type                                  | Description                                                                                                                                                                                   |
 |---------------------------------------|:-------------------------------------:|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|